Dadigno/Iot-hen-house/firmware/iot_hen_house/lib/semilimes/README.md

 	String semilimes::SendSelectOptions(String AuthToken, String ReceiverID, String Body, String* OptionTexts, String* OptionValues, int OptionsNumber);

 	AuthToken: the authentication token related to your semilimes account
-	ReceiverID: this is the channelID where you want to send the message
+	ReceiverID: this is the UserID or a ChannelID where you want to send the message
+	dest_type: this is to declare if the ID is a UserID or a ChannelID
 	Body: is the title of the message
 	OptionsTexts: is a pointer to the array of the Options name
 	OptionsValue: is a pointer to the array of the Options value